 What are some different kinds of therapy?

 Different kinds of therapy and counseling are based on different ideas about how the brain works and what causes people to act in certain ways.
-Many therapists use more than 1 type of technique to help you.
-Some common kinds of therapy are listed below.

 Family counseling helps family members understand problems within the family and how to resolve them.